cr-GeorgeReynolds1/sphinx-metajson-builder/README.md

-# json-toc-builder
+# json-meta-builder

-Builder for sphinx that adds a "toctree" key to the json output with the full toctree.
+Sphinx extension to build json files with an additional metadata as structured JSON objects as well as a 'toctree' key containing a full toctree (similar to RTD html theme).

 ## Usage

 Set the builder as a extension in `conf.py`:

-    extensions = ['sphinxcontrib.jsontoc']
+    extensions = ['sphinxcontrib.metajson']

-Run sphinx-build with target `jsontoc`:
+Run sphinx-build with target `metajson`:

-    sphinx-build -b jsontoc -c . build/jsontoc
+    sphinx-build -b metajson -c . build/metajson

-There is now a `toctree` key in every fjson file with the top level toctree (as opposed to the `toc` key which only has the current level).
+There is now a structured JSON object in the meta field containing all the metadata information as well as a`toctree` key in every fjson file with the top level toctree (as opposed to the `toc` key which only has the current level).